 u3as have been sharing ideas with each other and coming up with resources to help the movement retain and recruit members during this time and beyond.
 This series hosts the new resources (toolkit) for u3a members to use when needed.
-Credit: Frances Berry and Paul Martinez
+See the Introduction and Guide to the toolkit, and the full toolkit.

 How to guide: Making your u3a offer irresistible – let’s talk about interest groups